 “As both a patient and Eye Surgeon, I personally experienced the benefits of LASEK while on deployment in Operation Iraqi Freedom.
 My freedom from the burden of glasses allowed me to focus on the mission in the desert.
 I have personally seen that the procedure can make a huge impact on combat effectiveness.”

-Dr. Wong’s is the current Treasurer of the Hawaii Ophthalmological Society, and holds a faculty position as Assistant Clinical Professor in Ophthalmology at the UH John A. Burns School of Medicine.
+Dr. Wong’s is a Past President of the Hawaii Medical Association, Honolulu County Medical Society, Hawaii Ophthalmological Society, and holds a faculty position as Assiociate Clinical Professor in Ophthalmology at the UH John A. Burns School of Medicine.
 His professional memberships include the American Board of Ophthalmology, the American Academy of Ophthalmology, the American Society of Cataract and Refractive Surgery, and the Association for Research in Vision and Ophthalmology.

 Dr. Wong has co-authored research publications on corneal wounds and ocular trauma, has presented his research at meetings and symposia internationally, and has completed a number of certification courses:

 - VISX STAR EXCIMER Laser Certification

 - Alcon Toric Intraocular Lens Certification